Internet Archive: Archive-It

-Created in late 2005, Archive-It is a web archiving subscription service that allows institutions and individuals to build and preserve collections of digital content and create digital archives.
+Created in late 2005, Archive-It is a web archiving subscription service that allows individuals and institutions to build and preserve collections of digital content and create digital archives.
 Archive-It allows the user to customize their capture or exclusion of web content they want to preserve for cultural heritage reasons.
 Through a web application, Archive-It partners can harvest, catalog, manage, browse, search, and view their archived collections.

 In terms of accessibility, the archived websites are full text searchable within seven days of capture.
 Content collected through Archive-It is captured and stored as a WARC file.
 A primary and back-up copy is stored at the Internet Archive data centers.
 A copy of the WARC file can be given to subscribing partner institutions for geo-redundant preservation and storage purposes to their best practice standards.
 Periodically, the data captured through Archive-It is indexed into the Internet Archive's general archive.

-As of March 2014, Archive-It had more than 275 partner institutions in 46 U.S. states and 16 countries that have captured more than 7.4 billion URLs for more than 2,444 public collections.
-Archive-It partners are universities and college libraries, state archives, federal institutions, museums, law libraries, and cultural organizations, including the Electronic Literature Organization, North Carolina State Archives and Library, Stanford University, Columbia University, American University in Cairo, Georgetown Law Library, and many others.
+In 2018, the Freedom of the Press Foundation said it would back up Gawker's archives using Archive-it one page at a time.
+As of 2021, Archive-it was partnering with more than 800 institutions, such as universities, archives, libraries and museums.
+In 2022, it was used to back up Ukrainian websites.
+It also had been used to archive some Twitter streams but had difficulty archiving Facebook.
+The Archive claimed more than 1200 partners in 2024.

 Internet Archive Scholar

 In September 2020, Internet Archive announced a new initiative to archive and preserve open access academic journals, called Internet Archive Scholar.
-Its full-text search index includes over 25 million research articles and other scholarly documents preserved in the Internet Archive.
-The collection spans from digitized copies of eighteenth century journals through the latest open access conference proceedings and pre-prints crawled from the World Wide Web.
+As of February 2024, it contained over 35 million research articles with full text access.
+The materials available come from three different forms: content identified by the Wayback Machine, by digitized print material and sources such as uploads from users and collections from partnerships.
+As of 2024, Katina Magazine found the tool to be slower, slightly less recent and less comprehensive than Google Scholar but provided more context per result (making it easier to read for the reviewer), provided filters for datasets and makes its bibliographic database public.
+Also, due to its nonprofit mission, the archive should remain free, open and transparent into the future helping to preserve materials that sometimes get lost over time.
+The review described IA Scholar as user-friendly though users may need to re-learn how to perform some search techniques that work differently on Elasticsearch.